highchair/highchairdesign-com/_posts/2018-10-09-machine-learning-awkwardness.md

 layout: post
 title: "The Internet is experiencing its awkward teen years"
 date: 2018-10-09 09:45:00 -0500
-categories: [ "Web Development", "User Preference" ]
+categories: [ "Web Development", "User Preference", AI ]
 ---

 If the development of the internet was akin to the personal development of a child,